analogdevicesinc/libm2k/tests/README.md

 ### iio_diff

 The directory contains utilities for storing iio state in xml format: ```xml_generator.py```, as well as an utility used to compare common, new and missing attributes: ```iio_diff.py```.

+### Manual tests

+The `dual_board` directory contains tests requiring two ADALM2000 boards.
+These tests cover synchronization and interaction scenarios.
+Ensure the boards are connected and configured as described in the standalone Python scripts.